-Virtual work experience - why it might help your child stand out
+Virtual work experience - why it can help your child stand out

 What is virtual work experience?

-Virtual work experience, also referred to as online, remote or digital, provides young people with the opportunity to gain experience in the workplace, develop their skills, boost their employability and explore new industries and job roles.
+Virtual work experience (sometimes called online, remote or digital work experience) gives young people a chance to gain experience in the workplace, develop their skills, boost their employability and explore new industries and job roles.

-It’s a broad term and can include any opportunity which provides young people with an insight into what it’s like to work in an industry or job role while at home.
+It’s a broad term covering anything which provides young people with an insight into what it’s like to work in an industry or job role while at home.
 Most virtual work experiences range from half a day to one week, but some may last longer depending on the nature of the work experience and the age of your child.